Business Loans

 You can find businesses for sale via:

 A business broker is similar to a real estate agent.
-They know the ins and outs of which businesses for sale (including which ones are a steal versus a money pit) and understand the nuances of specific industries.
-You’ll pay a fee to use a business broker, but it can be worth it to avoid surprises during the purchase process.
+They know the ins and outs of which businesses are for sale (including which are a steal versus a money pit) and understand the nuances of specific industries.
+The broker will also help you throughout the negotiation process.

 You may have to use a business broker with certain sellers who use intermediaries to protect their identity.
-Business owners sometimes keep their “for sale” activity secret to avoid provoking anxiety in their suppliers, customers, and employees.
+Business owners sometimes keep their “for sale” activity secret to avoid provoking anxiety in suppliers, customers, and employees.

 Places to find a small business broker include: